VEF JDA-10M

 The VEF JDA-10M was a Latvian twin-engine, multipurpose aircraft built in 1939 by VEF.
 It remains the only twin-engine aircraft ever built in Latvia.
-The builder of JDA-10M was Latvian-American engineer Jānis Akermanis (John D. Akerman), a professor at the University of Minnesota.
+The developer of JDA-10M was Latvian-American engineer Jānis Akermanis (John D. Akerman), a professor at the University of Minnesota, the aircraft was assembled at the State Electrotechnical Factory (Valsts elektrotehniskā fabrika - VEF).

 Design and development

+The VEF JDA-10M was of primarily wooden construction, with fixed conventional landing gear.
+Only one prototype was built.

 Construction started in 1937, but the first flight of the JDA-10M was on September 4, 1939.
+Initially it was planned to be powered by two 153 kW (205 hp) inverted 6 cylinder inline de Havilland Gipsy Six II, yet latter two 261 kW (350 hp) 7 cylinder radials Armstrong Siddeley Cheetah IX were chosen.

 After the beginning of the Second World War it was planned to transform the airplane into a light bomber for military purposes.
 This work was halted by the Soviet occupation of Latvia in June 1940.
-Only one prototype was built, and its fate remains unknown.

-The VEF JDA-10M was of primarily wooden construction, with fixed conventional landing gear.
+Soviet authorities took over the aircraft, yet it was decided not to continue its development and the aircraft was scrapped before German invasion of 1941.